agoy184/cmpm-121-final-G2/README.md

 ## Reflection

 ### How has your team’s plan changed?
+Our teams plan changed in how we wanted to approach the requirements for F1.
+At first, we thought that we would tackle each of the requirements in a modular manner.
+We would assign one part of each of the requirements to a team member, and complete them separately or in order based on the dependencies of each requirement (Saving req before auto-saving req, undoing req before saving req).
+One of the requirements in particular, (F1.a) was particularly difficult to implement so we had to come together as a team and discuss the best way to integrate the contiguous byte array into the system we'd already created.

 ### Did you reconsider any of the choices you previously described for Tools and Materials or your Roles?
+We have not considered changing any of the tools, materials, or roles at this point in the project.
+Professor Adam called out our group for being the one that stuck to JavaScript rather than TypeScript, and losing an opportunity for type checking.
+However, at this point we're fairly deep into development to the point where switching over to TS would be more trouble than it seems worth for.

 ### Has your game design evolved now that you've started to think about giving the player more feedback?
+Our design has somewhat evolved through the recent requirement changes, as creating systems for players to undo their changes makes it a game where they don't need to think about consequences (although they didn't need to in the first place).
+Creating a lose condition could be interesting despite not being part of future requirements, but for now we will invest in providing feedback with the game's current restraints.